openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/components/requestbodies/Pet.md

 # Pet
 Pet.java

 public class Pet

-A class that contains necessary nested
+A class that contains necessary nested request body classes
 - SealedRequestBody class, an abstract sealed class which contains all the contentType/schema input types
 - final classes which extend SealedRequestBody, the concrete request body types
 - a class that extends RequestBodySerializer and is used to serialize input SealedRequestBody instances